jmix-framework/jmix/README.md

 implementation("io.jmix.rest:jmix-rest-starter")
 ```

-If you are using an external OpenID Provider for issuing tokens, you don't longer need the `jmix-security-oauth2-starter`, and this dependency may be removed from thjr build.gradle.
+If you are using an external OpenID Provider for issuing tokens, you don't longer need the `jmix-security-oauth2-starter`, and this dependency may be removed from the build.gradle.

 For local keycloak instance access tokens may be obtained by in the following way: